jrgong420/discourse-tag-reveal/README.md

 - Uses modern Discourse theme patterns: `apiInitializer`, `discourse-i18n`, themePrefix for translations
 - Scoped CSS keeps overrides minimal and aligned with core tag styling
 - Resilient to SPA navigation and infinite scroll via `api.onPageChange` + `MutationObserver`

+## AI Assistance & Provenance
+- This theme component was planned, implemented, and tested with the help of AI coding tools (Augment Agent by Augment Code, based on OpenAI GPT‑5).
+- A human reviewed changes and verified behavior locally (including linting/tests where applicable).
+The README and Meta announcement draft were also AI-assisted.

 ## License
 - MIT — see [LICENSE](./LICENSE)